 What are zero-click searches?

-These searches happen when Google gives answers on the search results page directly, like with featured snippets, maps or knowledge panels.
-So, the users do not have to click a link particularly.
+These searches happen when Google provides answers on the search results page directly, like with featured snippets, maps, or knowledge panels.
+So, the users do not have to click a particular link.

 Why are featured snippets important for SEO?

 These snippets show up at the top of search results.
-They are sometimes referred to as “position zero.”
+They are sometimes referred to as “position zero,” which is a key element in traditional search optimization.
 They boost your site’s visibility even when users don’t click on your page.

 What types of featured snippets exist?